Add a target subscription

 Type: Select the type of data that the subscription exports:

 - Data - Export data to downstream systems.

 - DCR - Export change requests to third party data providers.
 For more information, see Exporting DCRs.

 System: Select the system name for the data source that will be linked to the subscription.
 For DCR export, only third party data sources are available in the list.

 Description: A description of the target subscription.
 You should provide meaningful information in this field to make it helpful to other potential users.

 Status: New subscriptions are Enabled by default.
-They can be disabled when they are no longer regularly used.
-For more information, see Disabling subscriptions.
+They can be inactivated when they are no longer regularly used.
+For more information, see Inactive subscriptions.

 Note: Most of the configuration after this point applies to Data exports.
 For specific information about configuring DCR type subscriptions, see Exporting DCRs.